 Adam Sharp has forged a distinctive career of more than twenty years at the intersection of media, politics and technology.
-He currently serves as the interim President and CEO of the National Academy of Television Arts & Sciences and founded Sharp Things in 2017 to provide strategic consulting to clients navigating the challenging and ever-changing media/tech landscape.
+He currently serves as the President and CEO of the National Academy of Television Arts & Sciences, overseeing the annual presentation of the coveted Emmy® Awards for Daytime, Sports, and News & Documentary television, as well as achievements in television Technology & Engineering.

 From 2010 through 2016, Sharp was Head of News, Government and Elections at Twitter, advising journalists, news organizations, candidates and government officials in more than 20 nations.
-Called "the human embodiment of Twitter" by the New York Times, he became the longest-serving member of the company’s global media team and its most visible broadcast spokesperson.
+He became the longest-serving member of the company’s global media team, and its most visible broadcast spokesperson.

 He appears regularly as a noted expert and speaker on digital communications and marketing, political affairs and strategy, and issues related to “fake news” and misinformation.
-Recent appearances include interviews on CBS, Fox News, and MSNBC, and events hosted by the New America Foundation, the Foreign Ministry of Israel, and the Harvard University Kennedy School of Government.
+Recent appearances include events hosted by the New America Foundation, the George Washington University Graduate School of Political Management, the Harvard University Kennedy School of Government, and multiple corporate appearances.
 He is represented by the Leading Authorities speakers’ bureau in Washington, DC.

-He has also held leadership roles at NBC and C-SPAN, and is also currently a board member of the National Press Foundation and a Term Member of the Council on Foreign Relations, and is a former President of the bipartisan U.S. Senate Press Secretaries Association.
+He has also held leadership roles at NBC and C-SPAN, is currently a board member of the National Press Foundation and a Term Member of the Council on Foreign Relations, and is a former President of the bipartisan U.S. Senate Press Secretaries Association.
 He lives in his childhood hometown of Stamford, CT, with his wife and young daughter.